Refurbishment Loans for light, mid and heavy refurbishment works

 Most bridging loan products designed for refurbishment projects are directed to property investors, landlords, and property developers.

 Loan terms vary depending on the amount of work required for the refurbishment project.
-The interest rate is usually paid during the end of the term.
+The interest rate is usually paid at the end of the term.

 If the borrower fails to repay the loan within the agreed term, ownership of the property or other assets used for security will be transferred from the borrower to the lender.

-Details of properties subjected for refurbishment are essential for bridging loans providers and mortgage lenders.
+Details of properties subjected to refurbishment are essential for bridging loan providers and mortgage lenders.